We’re dedicated to helping you hear better. How does that sound?

 Terrie received her master’s degree in Audiology from the University of Washington and her Audiology clinical Doctorate degree from Salus University.
 While in school she was a member of Phi Theta Kappa honor society, the Golden Key honor society, and the University of Washington Dean’s list.
 Dr. Marshall is an active member of the American Academy of Audiology, the Academy of Doctors of Audiology, and the American Speech‐Language‐Hearing Association.
 Her professional expertise at Northland Audiology primarily focuses on diagnosing and treating hearing disorders, and facilitating hearing rehabilitation through fitting hearing aids and assistive listening technologies.

-When she’s not working, Dr. Marshall and her husband are often seen walking local trails with their two adorable miniature poodles, Star and Roxie, and the newest addition to their family, a poodle/sheepdog mix named Obi!
+When she’s not working, Dr. Marshall and her husband are often seen walking local trails with their miniature poodle, Roxie, and poodle/sheepdog mix, Obi!
 Dr. Marshall says she absolutely enjoys living in Juneau and is proud to be part of a team that provides such high quality hearing healthcare to children and adults in Southeast Alaska.

 Kaia is the daughter of Nancy (Rongstad) Shima and the late Alver Rongstad, AuD, who started Northland Audiology & Hearing Services, Inc. when she was just a toddler.
 Kaia grew up helping around the office, left for college, and returned to Alaska in 2014 to become an integral part of the family practice.